OctopusDeploy/blog/blog/2017-11/sni-in-tomcat.md

 ---
 title: SNI in Tomcat
-description: SNI allows a Tomcat to respond with multiple HTTPS certificates on on single port.
+description: SNI allows Tomcat to respond with multiple HTTPS certificates on on single port.
 This blog post looks at how to configure SNI.
 author: matthew.casperson@octopus.com
-visibility: private
+visibility: public
 metaImage: java-octopus-meta.png
 bannerImage: java-octopus.png
 tags:
  - Java
 ---

-Server Name Indication (SNI) is a feature available in Tomcat 8.5 and 9 that allows certificates to be mapped to the hostname of the incoming request.
+Server Name Indication (SNI) has been implemented in Tomcat 8.5 and 9, and it means certificates can be mapped to the hostname of the incoming request.
 This allows Tomcat to respond with different certificates on a single HTTPS port.

 This blog post looks at how to configure SNI in Tomcat 9.